-Altitude sickness (called soroche in Bolivia) is something travelers often underestimate, especially at high altitude extremes, as in La Paz, the Altiplano (Lake Titicaca, Oruro, Tiahuanaco, Copacabana, Potosi).
-Below you'll learn about altitude sickness symptoms, how to prevent altitude sickness, remedies, medicines some people use.
+Altitude sickness (called soroche or sorojchi in Bolivia) is something travelers often underestimate, especially at high altitude extremes, such as in La Paz and other popular tourist attractions on the Altiplano (Lake Titicaca, Oruro, Uyuni, Tiahuanaco, Copacabana, Potosi).
+Below you'll learn about altitude sickness symptoms, how to prevent altitude sickness, remedies, and medicines some people use.
 These are some things you can do to ensure altitude sickness doesn't spoil your trip.

 1. People say dehydration is one of the main causes for altitude sickness.
 Although I do find that drinking lots of water helps, others don't.
 Some climbers actually suggest against it.
 One of the effects of the altitude is that you digest more slowly.
 I find drinking lots of water helps me digest.
 But you can counteract this with other foods that contain a lot of fiber instead.
 One of the reasons so many people emphasize hydration to offset altitude sickness actually has nothing to do with the altitude.
 It's because so many travelers get diarrhea (in addition to all the altitude effects) that hydrating is important.
 If you've got it you DO need to hydrate.

 2. Don't drink any alcoholic beverages.
-Remember it takes alcohol at least 24 hours to leave your system too.
+Remember that alcohol dehydrates you and it takes alcohol at least 24 hours to leave your system.

-3. About 3 days prior to traveling begin eating 6 light meals a day instead of three heavy ones.
-If you're not suffering from diarrhea, you may find the opposite is true: one of the other effects of altitude changes is constipation.
+3. About 3 days prior to traveling try eating 6 light meals a day instead of three heavy ones.
+If you're not suffering from diarrhea, you may find the opposite is true: one of the other effects of altitude changes is constipation because digestion is slower.
 Eating lots of vegetables and fruit prior to arriving in places like La Paz, and eating lightly several times a day will help you digest better.
 Try eating oatmeal or semolina for breakfast for a few days prior to your trip.
 Broccoli and strawberries also have lots of fiber.
 In general, take the advice doctors give pregnant women during their last two trimesters.
 Avoid foods that are acidic (including white bread).
 Avoid unclean foods and water so you can avoid diarrhea on top of altitude sickness.

 4. If you don't exercise, begin taking 1/2 hour walks about 2 weeks before you travel.
 Get your lung capacity up before you go to the altitude.
 If you exercise regularly you'll be in better shape than others.
 At high altitudes you'll take longer to produce red blood cells.
 Red blood cells carry oxygen through your body.
 This is the key to fighting off the effects of altitude sickness.
 The problem is that most tourists don't have the time it takes to build up blood cells (about 7-10 days) so just do the best you can with the time you have, including building them up for as long as you can BEFORE your trip.